 Image at right: The entryway to the Congressional and Political Research Center, the Frank and Virginia Williams Collections of Lincolniana, and the Ulysses S. Grant Presidential Library and Museum.

-During the 2020-21 academic year, Special Collections will be open by appointment Monday through Friday from 8:00 am to 5:00 pm.
+Special Collections is open by appointment Monday through Friday from 8:00 am to 5:00 pm.
 We are closed from 12:00 pm to 1:00 pm.
-The number of researchers will be limited to 3 per appointment block in the third-floor reading room.
-The number of researchers will be limited to 2 per appointment block in the fourth-floor reading room.
+The number of researchers is limited to 3 per appointment block in the third-floor reading room.
+The number of researchers is limited to 2 per appointment block in the fourth-floor reading room.

 To reserve time in one of our reading rooms, please contact firstname.lastname@example.org.